Applied Linguistics, M.A.

-Applied Linguistics is an ever-expanding and interdisciplinary field using foundational knowledge of human language to engage real world concerns.
-The field explores language teaching and learning; language assessment; second language literacy development; cross-cultural communication; and language acquisition, as well as empirical research in any of the above subfields of applied linguistics.
+Applied linguistics is an ever-expanding and interdisciplinary field using the foundational knowledge of human language to engage real-world concerns.
+The field explores language teaching and learning, language assessment, second language literacy development, cross-cultural communication, and language acquisition, as well as empirical research in any of the above subfields of applied linguistics.

 The program provides students with a rigorous and collaborative learning experience in the core areas of applied linguistics.
 Built-in flexibility allows students to pursue their own interests through independent study, practicum, and thesis/project work in preparation for professional careers or doctoral study.
 The program requires 36 credit hours.

 Why Study Applied Linguistics at Grand Valley?

 - The program offers a solid curriculum representing the field of applied linguistics nationwide, yet has its own unique design, striking a balance between theory and practice.

 - Faculty members have diverse areas of expertise and wide-ranging domestic and international experiences, meeting the academic needs of students.

 - Graduates are prepared for domestic and international careers in applied linguistics, including second language education, adult literacy development, language assessment and evaluation.